 Google’s Latest Updates Focus on Your Audience

-BAD SEO Advice: Hiding the Content
+BAD SEO Advice #2: Hiding Pages or Content

 There’s a few reasons why this is just not solid information.

-First of all, why in the world would you want to write content that your audience doesn’t see?
+And, more importantly again about your audience, why in the world would you want to write content that your audience doesn’t see?

 Granted, if they do a search and somehow your hidden page were to show up in Google results, they can still click on the link shown and read the information.